-In this dramatic monologue Nella is talking to her best friend Jeff about trouble with her daughter.
+In this dramatic monologue Nella is talking to her husband about trouble with their daughter.

 NELLA: I’m tired of him!
 Who the hell does he think he is to insult me that way?
 I cannot believe it Jeff.
 I am the adult.
 How dare he?
 Where does he get the nerve to speak that way?
 I just don’t know what to say.
 I’m at a loss for words here.
 I cannot believe our daughter is dating an animal like that.
 What a piece of shit he is.
 God!
 You know, I told her to stay away from Germans.
 Did she listen?
 Of course not.
 She does what she wants to do anyway.
 What’s the point?